ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 *Please describe the lessons learned (i.e. assessment whether the technological solution actually solved the initial challenge).*

 Lessons learned about data and databases:
-- Decisions, including those made by software, must be based on data.
-In order to make good decisions (for example, choosing the best way to fulfill an order), you need to use high-quality data.
-Unfortunately, the data quality in the existing databases may not be as good as it could be, and thus, when planning software development projects, the possibility that the data quality must be improved on an ongoing basis must be taken into account so that these data can be used by the software being developed.
+- Decisions—and the software outcomes—must be based on data.
+To make good decisions (for example, selecting the best order fulfillment method), high-quality data must be used.
+Unfortunately, the quality of data in existing databases may not be as good as it could be, so when planning software projects, it is necessary to account for the need to continuously improve data quality so that the data can be effectively utilized by the software being created.

-- Creators of new registry-based systems should start from the fact that the data managed in them will sooner or later be used in decision-making processes, and therefore data quality assurance must be dealt with during the entire development process (just as security, performance, legality and ethics issues must be dealt with during the entire development), because there is a lot of prevention of problems cheaper than solving them afterwards.
+- The creators of new registry-based systems should start from the assumption that the managed data will eventually be used in decision-making processes; therefore, ensuring data quality must be addressed throughout the entire creation process (just as security, performance, legality, and ethical issues must be handled throughout the entire process), because preventing problems is much more cost-effective than solving them afterward.

-- The technical lesson is that the popular data management system (database system) MySQL historically could not enforce foreign key constraints.
-Although this option was added later, many legacy MySQL databases leave these keys undefined.
-This is not only a possible risk of violation of data quality, but also makes it more difficult for new parties to understand the data, because the database does not have information presented in a published form about which data objects are related to each other in which way.
-This information is not available electronically from the system, but is in the minds of the database creators (it is also good if they are available to ask for information).
+- A technical lesson is that in the popular database system MySQL, foreign key constraints were historically not enforced.
+Although this capability was added later, in many legacy MySQL databases these keys remain undefined.
+This not only poses a risk to data quality but also makes it more difficult for new parties to understand the data, as the database does not explicitly present information about how data objects are related.
+This information is not electronically available from the system but resides in the minds of the database creators (which is acceptable as long as they are available for inquiries).

-- The lack of documentation of the software (including the database) becomes a problem at the latest when it is necessary to introduce the software to someone so that the other person starts to deal with the maintenance or further development of the software.
+- Lack of software (including database) documentation becomes problematic when the software must be presented to someone who will then take over its maintenance or further refinement.

 Lessons learned about artificial intelligence-based solution:
 - The artificial intelligence-based solution is suitable for optimizing the bow assembly process.
 Both simulated annealing and Monte Carlo tree search algorithms give good results.